I need human help to enter verification code (office hours only)

 The story of one righteous man in an evil generation.
 The Almighty commands Noach to build the ark on a hill far from the water.
 He built it over a period of 120 years.
 People deride Noach and ask him, "Why are you building a boat on a hill?"
 Noach explains that there will be a flood if people do not correct their ways.
 We see from this the patience of the Almighty for people to correct their ways and the genius of arousing people's curiosity so that they will ask a question and, hopefully, hear the answer.

 The generation does not do Teshuva, returning from their evil ways to the righteous path, and God brings a flood for 40 days.
 They leave the ark 365 days later when the earth has once again become habitable.
 The Almighty makes a covenant and makes the rainbow the sign of the covenant that He will never destroy all of life again by water.
-When one sees a rainbow it is an omen to do Teshuva -- to recognize the mistakes you are making in life, regret them, correct them/make restitution, and ask for forgiveness from anyone you have wronged and then to ask forgiveness from the Almighty.
+When one sees a rainbow it is an omen to do Teshuvah -- to recognize the mistakes you are making in life, regret them, correct them/make restitution, and ask for forgiveness from anyone you have wronged and then to ask forgiveness from the Almighty.

 Noach plants a vineyard, gets drunk and then occurs the mysterious incident in the tent after which Noach curses his grandson Canaan.
 The Torah portion concludes with the story of the Tower of Babel and then a genealogy from Noach's son, Shem, to Abram (Abraham).